 - You can also notice FAQ Schema under Detected Items.

 Since FAQ Schema is added correctly to the webpage, now the next step is to submit the webpage to Google Search Console for fresh indexing.

 I prefer to utilize this step for already ranking blog posts/articles ONLY.
 And let the new blog post index by itself.

 At the beginning of this guide, I told you that you can improve your ranking instantly.

 It’s time to see that in action.

-Once you added FAQ Structured data to a web page (blog post/page) which is already ranking in Google.
+Once you added FAQ Structured data to a web page (blog post/page) that is already ranking in Google.